HGTV’s New Series ‘Home Town’ Features Classic Home Restorations

 “It’s a show about how we’re helping a new family find an old house in our historic little town, bringing them into the fold of our quirky, lovable neighborhood, and bringing together a team of local architects, builders and craftsmen to use our design and vision to restore the old house,” Erin posted to the Laurel Mercantile website.

-For those who love what they see on Home Town, Ben and Erin Napier, along with two other couples, Emily and Josh Nowell, and Mallorie and Jim Rasberry, recently opened Laurel Mercantile Co. in December of last year.
+For those who love what they see on Home Town, Ben and Erin Napier, along with two other couples, Emily and Josh Nowell and Mallorie and Jim Rasberry, recently opened Laurel Mercantile Co. in December of last year.
 The website offers many heirloom wares and durable goods to choose from, and also offers clothing from their Scotsman Co. line.
 The store itself sells items that are Americana in nature and are long lasting, high quality, useful pieces that families can pass down through the generations.

 Hattiesburg Business Today noted that besides bringing older homes and neighborhoods back to life on Home Town, the opening of the mercantile is another way that Erin and Ben are working to help revitalize the downtown area of Laurel.
-They try to first find items for the mercantile that are produced in Mississippi, but if unavailable in the state they then branch out to the Southern region of the U.S., then move on to the rest of the country to find that perfect item.
+They try to find items for the mercantile that are produced in Mississippi, but if a product is unavailable in the state, they branch out to the Southern region of the U.S., then move on to the rest of the country to find that perfect item.

 Tomorrow is Pancake Day in Laurel… So it's as good a time as any to officially open up shop.
 The @laurelmercantile is back.
 Take a tour at the link in my profile and come see us tomorrow! ????